We might be called Thrifty Traveler, but our alter-ego – “Bougie Traveler” – just can't stop thinking about the finest flying there is: First class.

 First class flying is the best of the best, and while you'll almost always have to pay more for it, there are crafty ways to get yourself in one of these incredible suites for your next luxurious adventure.

-From the Emirates Gamechanger Suites to Etihad's Apartment to even ANA's “The Suite,”there are plenty of first class options to tantalize the bougie traveler inside all of us.
+From the Etihad Apartment to American Airlines First Class, there are plenty of first class options to tantalize the bougie traveler inside all of us.
 And they're more affordable to book than you may think.